loeksnokes/code-with-ai-lab/handouts/session1-handout.md

 One-page handout

 Session: Introduction (60 minutes)
-Goal: Ground everyone in what AI-assisted coding is, the main tools, and the safe/responsible practices we will use.
+Purpose: Ground everyone in
+- what AI-assisted coding is,
+- the main tools, and
+- the safe/responsible practices we will use.

 Quick agenda
 - Welcome & course overview